yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 - add the line: dtoverlay=pi3-disable-bt
 - reboot
 ```
-- Connect the serial port with one telemetry port on the FC
+- Connect the serial port with one telemetry port on the Flight Controller
 - Connect to the PC using WiFi following the [instructions](https://learn.ubiquityrobotics.com/connect_network) on Ubiquity Robotics site
 - Edit mavros configuration file apm_config.yaml to syncronise the flight controller and companion computer (Raspberry Pi) clocks using MAVLink’s SYSTEM_TIME and TIMESYNC messages as in this [wiki](http://ardupilot.org/dev/docs/ros-timesync.html)
 - Calibrate the camera following the instructions in this [wiki](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)

 ### On the desktop PC
 - Install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) on Ubuntu 16.04 (maybe newer version work the same but I did not tested)
-- Install ros-kinetic-joy-teleop (sudo apt install ros-kinetic-joy-teleop) and configure for your gamepad
+- Install ros-kinetic-joy-teleop (sudo apt install ros-kinetic-joy-teleop) and configure for your Joystick
-  - I use a gamepad instead of RC because using 2.4GHz RC disturb the WiFi video streaming.
-In mavros there is a configuration file for Logitech F710 gamepad, I added a configuration for th Xbox one gamepad.
+  - I use a Joystick instead of RC because using 2.4GHz RC disturb the WiFi video streaming.
+In mavros there is a configuration file for Logitech F710 Joystick, I added a configuration for the Xbox one Joystick.
 - Install mavros (sudo apt install ros-kinetic-mavros*)
 - If you are not familiar with ROS follow the [tutorials](http://wiki.ros.org/ROS/Tutorials)
 - Clone my fork of [aruco_gridboard](https://github.com/anbello/aruco_gridboard) in ~/catkin_ws/src